signalfx/apmworkshop/apm/workshop-steps/1-prep.md

 Linux operating system- examples use Ubuntu.
 RedHat and other Linux distributions will work the same- simply change the Debian style commands to fit your distribution.

+[Multipass](multipass.run) runs on Mac and Windows machines that support virtualization and will quickly launch an Ubuntu virtual machine.
+All examples in this workshop have been tested with the following multipass VM:
+`multipass launch -n primary -d 8G -m 4G`

 Software present on Linux in advance of workshop:
 `curl`
 `git`